Ski Cooper

 Experience Colorado’s Hidden Gem – Ski Cooper

-Looking for an affordable ski area experience?
+Looking for the best value ski area experience?
 Ski Cooper, a short drive from Leadville, offers some of the lowest lift ticket rates in Colorado!

 Why Cooper?